On a generalization of affinoid varieties: Spectra of bornological algebras

-where $\varphi_{i,j}$ are the morphisms of the system.
-The association $A_i \mapsto \cM(A_i)$ is contravariantly functorial (see Berkovich \cite{BER2}) hence to the system $\limind A_i$ we can associate the projective system $\limpro \cM(A_i)$, where the maps of the system are the continuous map obtained by the pullback by $\varphi_{i,j}$, as above.
-So, to give a bounded multiplicative seminorm on $A$ is equivalent to give a an element
+where $\varphi_{i,j}$ are the morphisms of the system that defines $A$.
+The association $A_i \mapsto \cM(A_i)$ is contravariantly functorial (see the first chapter of \cite{BER2}) hence to the system $\underset{i \in I}\limind A_i$ we can associate the projective system $\underset{i \in I}\limpro \cM(A_i)$, where the maps of the system are the continuous maps induced by the pullback by $\varphi_{i,j}$, as above.
+So, we showed that to give a bounded multiplicative seminorm on $A$ is equivalent to give a an element

-since by previous lemmas these elements are in 1 to 1 correspondence with multiplicative, bounded seminorms on $A$ which are compatible with the valuation on $k$.